solidusjs/vagrant-solidus/README.md

 ### Updating

-To use the latest version of vagrant-solidus-plugin, simply update the plugin and re-initialize your `Vagrantfile`:
+To use the latest version of vagrant-solidus, simply update the plugin and re-initialize your `Vagrantfile`:

 ```
 $ vagrant halt
-$ vagrant plugin update vagrant-solidus-plugin
+$ vagrant plugin update vagrant-solidus
 $ vagrant solidus-box init
 $ vagrant up
 ```